-CV (maximum of two sides of A4 per person)
+CV (maximum of 2 sides of A4 per person)

 A CV for each applicant, named research staff member and consultant must be included.
-This should include contact details, qualifications (including class and subject), academic and professional posts held since graduation, a list of the most relevant and recent publications, and a record of research funded by the ESRC and other bodies.
+This should include contact details, qualifications (including class and subject), academic and/or professional posts held since graduation, and, in the case of academics, a list of the most relevant and recent publications and a record of research funded by the ESRC and other bodies.
 This should not exceed two A4 sides.